fossabot/polly/README.md

 yarn
 ```

-3. Create a .env file with the bot token in the root dictionary
+3. Create a .env file containing the bot token in the root dictionary

 ```
 TOKEN=YOURTOKENHERE